sagemath/trac_to_gh/Issue 8261.md

 # Issue 8261: cygwin: mpfr fails 1 test in its test suite on windows

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8261

 Original creator: was